 - 1/8 teaspoon ground red pepper

-- Season the duck on both sides, sprinkling evenly with 1 tablespoon salt and the pepper.
-Place on a rack in a roasting pan and prick the skin all over with a fork.
-Roast for 45 minutes.
+- Sprinkle duck evenly with 1 tablespoon salt and black pepper.
+Place on rack in roasting pan and prick skin all over with a fork.
+Roast 45 minutes.

-- Meanwhile, in a medium bowl, combine the marmalade, the remaining 1 teaspoon salt, the mandarin oranges, and ground red pepper; mix well, and reserve all but 1/2 cup of the mixture.
-Remove the duck from the oven and spread the remaining 1/2 cup marmalade mixture over it.
+- Meanwhile, to make the Orange Glaze, in a medium bowl, combine marmalade, remaining 1 teaspoon salt, the mandarin oranges, and ground red pepper; mix well, breaking down the mandarins slightly.
+Reserve 1/4 cup of orange glaze and set aside.
+Remove duck from oven and spread remaining glaze over it.

-- Reduce the oven temperature to 325 degree F. and roast the duck for about 1 hour, or until the juices run clear and a meat thermometer inserted in the center reads 165 degree F. Serve the duck topped with the reserved sauce.
+- Reduce oven temperature to 325 degrees F and roast duck 40 to 45 minutes or until the juices run clear and a meat thermometer inserted in the center reads 165 degrees F. Cut each half in half.
+Serve duck with reserved orange glaze.

-- Looking for more traditional Chinese food recipes you can easily make at home?
-Don't miss our collection of 26 Takeout Dishes to Make at Home: Easy Chinese Recipes!
+- Looking for more traditional Chinese food recipes you can make at home?
+Don't miss our collection of Easy Chinese Recipes!

 - Put that roasting pan to work with our Cornish Hens with Apricot Stuffing, our Drumstick Crown Roast, and our Garlic Lover's Chicken.